 Work strategically on recruiting, retaining, developing, and advancing a diverse workforce.

-Maintain an employment process that is free of discrimination and bias.[3]
+Maintain an employment process that is free of discrimination and bias while maintaining the district’s high standards for employment.[3]

 Identify opportunities to promote educational career pathways within our own community and within the student body in order to foster a strong pool of future teacher candidates.